ollijarviniemi/ollij.fi/epi/epi_on_tarkeaa.md

 <br>

 "First they came for the epistemology.
-We don't know what happened next."
+We don't know what happened after that."

 ----